-Load screens are one of the most important changes which have occurred in the gaming industry during the past fifteen years.
-In such a short space of time, loading screens have gone from virtually unknown to a staple in every game out there, and no other element of modern games is growing as quickly as load screens.
-And yet, no other media center seems to cover them.
-Our question is to the other video game review sites out there: Why not load screens?
+Load screens are one of the most important changes which have occurred in the gaming industry during the past twenty years.
+In such a short space of time, loading screens have gone from virtually unknown to a staple in every game released, and no other element of modern games is growing as quickly as load screens.
+The real question is: why isn’t everyone else reviewing them?

-Q: Okay, reviewing load screens makes a lot of sense to me, but what is this five point scale that you keep referring to?
+Q: Sure, reviewing load screens makes total sense, but what is this five point scale that you keep referring to?

 Simple!
-Based upon the basic load screen design, each game is awarded a “base score”, which is further modified by bonus points and penalty points.
+Based upon the general design of its load screen, each game is awarded a “base score”, which is further modified by bonus points and penalty points.
 The “base score” categories are: